Prithvish96/odin-recipes/README.md

 - **External CSS**: Practiced using external CSS to style HTML elements, improving separation of content and presentation.
 - **Styling Properties**: Experimented with CSS properties such as color, background color, and typography.
 - **Web-Safe Fonts**: Utilized web-safe fonts to ensure consistent text rendering across different devices.
+- **Box Model**: Applied the box model principles to improve the layout and spacing of elements on the homepage.

 ### Project Organization